tregua87/tregua87.github.io/_pages/about.md

   - /about.html
 ---
 Hi folks!
 I am a geeky guy who likes cybersecurity.
 I mainly deal with trusted computing.
 In particular, I play with SGX and TrustZone, but not only.

-I earned my Master Degree in Verona (Italy) under the supervision of assistant professor [Damiano Carra](http://profs.sci.univr.it/~carra/).
+Currently, I am moving to fuzzing and software analysis.

-At the moment I am a Ph.D.
-Student at [Singapore University of Technology and Design](http://www.sutd.edu.sg/) under the supervision of professor [Jianying Zhou](http://jianying.space/).
+I defenced my Ph.D. at [Singapore University of Technology and Design](http://www.sutd.edu.sg/) in September 2021.
+Currently, I am working as PostDoc with [Mathias Payer](https://nebelwelt.net/) in the [HexHive](https://hexhive.epfl.ch/).

 If you are interested in my works, let's browse the nav bar above.
 Enjoy.